How Was I selected?

 How Do I Get to the 14A District

-Parking is available in the lot located behind (North of) the 14A-1
+Parking is available in the lot located adjacent to (South of) the 14A-1

 Courthouse.
 The lot is accessible from Hogback Road at the entrance to